 LOOKING TO BUY RIGHT NOW

 For buyers who are looking to by as soon as possible, you will need to make sure you are ready to go before looking at homes.
-This means you will need a pre-approval letter from a lender and have written proof that you have the funds for the purchase.
+This means you will need a pre-approval letter from a lender and have written proof that you have the purchase funds.
 Our Team can assist you in finding a local lender who can get you a pre-approval letter within just a few hours.
-The proof of funds needs to show you have the cash on hand for the down payment and any additional closing costs.
+The proof of funds needs to show you have the cash on hand for the down payment and closing costs.
 If you are purchasing with all cash (no loan) then all that is needed is the proof of funds.

-With the limited number of listings currently available, if may take a few trips to Tahoe before you find the right place.
+With the limited number of listings currently available, it may take a few trips to Tahoe before you find the right place.
 Instead of having to drive up every week, we can go to the property for you and do a Preview/Review, a detailed walkthrough video of the property.
-Our videos make is seem like you are there walking through the home with us, as we point out any flaws, damage, positive aspects, interesting features, neighborhood characteristics, and so on.
+Our videos make is seem like you are there walking through the home with us.
+We point out any visible flaws, damage, positive aspects, interesting features, neighborhood characteristics, and so on.

 LOOKING TO BUY IN THE NEAR FUTURE

 What if you aren’t really sure if you are ready to buy in Tahoe right now?
 What will the market be like in a few months?
-While we don’t have a crystal ball, we can let you know what usually happens in the market towards the end of summer and beginning of fall.
+While we don’t have an actual crystal ball, we can let you know what usually happens in the market throughout the year.

 In a normal year, we historically see the number of buyers slow down toward the end of September and sales slow by the end of October.
 Then the market stays flat during the winter and picks up again around May.
-So, if this year was normal we should start to slow down a bit around mid September.
-But we all know this isn't a normal year.
-We may see the market continue to be busy through fall.
-Once the snow starts to fall it is a safe bet that things will calm down.
-A lot of people won't want to go out and look at homes when they have to hike through 3 feet of snow.
+This year does appear to be back to a “normal” market year, so I anticipate the market staying fairly flat over winter.

 LOOKING TO SELL